wflk/browser-laptop/docs/state.md

     height: number,
     type: string,  // "normal", "popup", or "devtools"
-    state: string  // "normal", "minimized", "maximized", or "fullscreen" }],
+    state: string  // "normal", "minimized", "maximized", or "fullscreen"
+    // session properties
+    id: number,  // the electron id for the window
+  }],
   extensions: {
     [id]: { // the unique id of the extension